Skip to content

 • Pre-Shipment Temperature Testing: Perform temperature tests before shipping products to ensure that cold chain conditions are met, and any risks of temperature excursions are identified early.

-Also Read: The Impact of GMP on Global Pharmaceutical Supply Chains
+Also Read: How to Address and Prevent GMP Violations in Pharmaceutical Supply Chains

 Example: A pharmaceutical company improved its cold chain compliance by 25% after implementing a temperature monitoring system with real-time alerts for temperature excursions, ensuring products remained within GMP good manufacturing process standards during transportation.